Last updated on March 22nd, 2023 at 05:05 pm

 We know this might sound harsh, but if you can’t afford veterinary treatment, you shouldn’t be a pet owner.
 Being able to cover veterinary care is part of being able to have a pet in the first place.
 “I can’t afford it” is no excuse to leave your beardie suffering, in pain, or untreated for a serious ailment.

-The most common first step, especially when MBD is caught early on, is oral administrations of calcium and vitamin D. When oral administration isn’t found to have a high enough absorption rate, subcutaneous injections of calcium gluconate or calcitonin may be used.
+The most common first step, especially when MBD is caught early on, is oral administration of calcium and vitamin D. When oral administration isn’t found to have a high enough absorption rate, subcutaneous injections of calcium gluconate or calcitonin may be used. (see our video guide of how to give a bearded dragon oral medication here)

 The calcium in whole food is much more easily absorbed than added calcium, so this step is an important one.